ZsoltSzunyoghy/bga2sgf/README.md

 # how to use
 Open your go game on BGA.

-Refresh the page if the button "Show SGF" did not appear.
+Refresh the page if the button "Get SGF!" button did not appear.

-Press the "Show SGF" button and then copy and paste the shown SGF into a test file.
-You can use triple click inside the alert popup.
-I suggest using extention .sgf
+Press the "Get SGF!" button and save the SGF file with a meaningful name.

 # known issues
 1. The script is extracting the SGF based on the logs so you can use it only on a page where the game log is visible in some format, e.g. replay page for the closed games